Adrian D. Parker. Don’t ask what the “D” stands for.

 I read several books at a time but The Way of Integrity by Martha Beck has been a solid reference as I master the art of courageous living.
 I’ve written a few posts about my favorite books on leadership and change.

 I married one so I pretend to be for 4 months every year.

 Any travel tips?

 Life is too short to get to the airport too early or spend lots of time in the Admirals Club.
 Go to the bookstore and read 1 page of a book that you would never buy.
 Say thanks to a member of the armed forces.
 Use the first class bathroom on your flight if it’s closer.
-Text your spouse when you takeoff and land.
-Always wash your hands.
+Text your spouse when you take off and land.
+I lost my Executive Platinum in 2021 and that felt like a major upgrade.
+Oh, always wash your hands.
 Have you ever counted how many guys don’t wash their hands in the men’s room?
 It’s mildly disturbing.

 Best and worst days of your life?